patrickinho/odin-recipes/README.md

 # recipes
-Project within The Odin Project curriculum
+This project will show the HTML skills I've learned so far within The Odin Project curriculum.